 8 Aboriginal Ways Of Learning - Pedagogies Framework

-Every place, every People, has its own unique pedagogies.
+Every place, every people, has its own unique pedagogies.
 These 8 simple ones are merely a starting point for dialogue.
 These include:

 - Story Sharing: Approaching learning through narrative.

-- Learning Maps: Explicitly mapping/visualising processes.
+- Learning Maps: Explicitly mapping/visualizing processes.

 - Symbols and Images: Using images and metaphors to understand concepts and content.